Real Cost of an Employee Spreadsheet Calculator

 - Please wait for the email with the download link; do NOT use the "Buy Now" button a second time or you will be charged again.
 If you think the download link should have arrived, check your spam or junkmail box for the email.
 If you can't find it, please whitelist jolanders.com in your email software, and use the contact form to let me know you need the email re-sent.
 Please include the PayPal transaction number and spreadsheet version you purchased in the message.

 - Click the download link in the email.
 This will bring you back to this site and autmatically download the file to the default download location set in your browser preferences.
 There is also a download link on the page; before you use it, please check where your browser downloads files because you should only need it if there’s a problem loading the page.
 Clicking on it multiple times will NOT change where the file is being saved; it will just create multiple copies of the file.
-Note that the download link expires 24 hours after the email is sent.
+Note that the download link expires 24 hours after it was created.

 - Go to the downloaded file and unzip it (most users will just need to double-click the file).
 It should now be ready to use.

 Refunds/Returns: No refunds or returns.
 If you are unable to download the file or you receive a corrupted file, I will happily send you a replacement.
 If you don’t like the calculator or discover an error, please provide feedback using the contact form on this site.
 If you suggest something I think would be useful for the majority of users, I may incorporate it into a new version and send you an updated copy.
 However, I will not refund your original purchase price.

 DISCLAIMER: Jo Landers does not guarantee the accuracy of this calculator.
 I hope you find it useful; however your actual employee costs may be different from those generated by the calculator.

 - Any Mac or Windows version of Excel (97 or later) capable of opening .xls or .xlsx files.

 - Ability to unzip a .zip archive (if your computer won’t do this, there are free programs that will).